jstowers/Angular2/README.md

 2. What is Property Binding?

+		Binding = sending data

+		Property binding = sending data to a property of a DOM element

+		Example:
+		`<button [disabled] = "expression resolving to required value type"` for the [disabled] property, the expression must resolve to True/False

-	Binding the property in a component to a property of a DOM element.
-Property binding works one way, from component to the DOM.
+	Property binding works one way, from component to the DOM:

 			Component (with its properties) -----> DOM

 	If the property changes in the component, the DOM element will be updated.
 But any changes in the DOM are not reflected back to the component.

+3. What is Event Binding?

+		Component listens to events emitted from a DOM element

+		Example: listening for the button click event `<button (click) = "expression handling the event"`

+		The expression could be a simple inline expression or a method() to be executed.

+4. Two-Way Data Binding
+		Be default, Angular2 is unidirectional.
+This makes apps faster!

+		But two-way data binding is still available.
+It sends data and listens for events, combining property[] and event() binding using the ngModel keyword.

+		Example:
+		`<input [(ngModel)] = "bound model (e.g.object)">`

-4. Availability
+5. Availability

 		a.
 DOM properties and events

 				< img [src] = "...">
+				src is a native property built into the DOM

 				<img [click] = "...">
+				click is a native event built into the DOM

 		b.
 Angular2 directive properties and events

 				<div [ngClass] = "...">
+				ngClass allows you to add CSS classes to an element

 				<div (ngSubmit) = "...">